Exploring the phenomenology of weak adjoint scalars in minimal $R$-symmetric models: Extended scalar decay widths

 This highlights an important difference from the scalar octet sector.
 The sgluon's decay widths feature a cancellation between the left- and right-chiral squarks; small stop mass splitting can result in long-lived states.
 Here, different squark hypercharges mean the cancellation is not exact.

 Of course, the singlet can also decay to photons or weak bosons via similar one-loop processes to those above.
 Those diagrams are supplemented by loops of sleptons as well as squarks.
-In realistic scenarios, the branching fraction to $W^+W^-$ or $\gamma\gamma$ can be more significant than that to gluon pairs.
+There are realistic scenarios in which the squarks are much heavier than the sleptons.
+In these cases, the decay width to gluon pairs will be suppressed, and the branching fractions to $W^+W^-$ and to $\gamma\gamma$ will be more significant.
 In analogy with Equation \ref{sgwidth},

 The analytic decay widths of $S_R$ to $W$ or $Z$ pairs do not simplify as easily due to their nonvanishing masses.
 Since they are rather cumbersome, we omit the expressions here.

 There is additionally a loop-level decay to quarks, with the dominant contribution shown in Figure \ref{Srqq}.
 This decay is enhanced by mixing with the Higgs doublet state, which has the Standard Model Yukawa interactions at tree level.
 The decay width is